No Introductory Course may be substituted for any other course at any level.

 Major Elective Courses

 Graduates of the MS in Computer Science program must be proficient in the at least one broad area of Computer Science listed below.
-For this reason students will take the remaining 8 elective courses as follows:
+For this reason students will take the remaining 32 credit hours from elective courses as follows:

-4 additional courses from any area.
+16 additional credit hours from courses from any area.
 Including the option to take the 2-course SE Studio sequence, the 2-course GAM studio sequence, the 1-course CS capstone, the Research Colloquium course, or write an MS Thesis, or develop an MS Research Project.

 The courses in each area are listed below.
 The Independent Study courses (CSC 695) may be taken for up to 8 credits and at most 4 credit hours of CSC 695 can count towards the chosen area.